avirakesh/bedside-pi/README.md

     Either clone this project or download the entire project as a zip, your wish!

-  2. Move the files to your web server:
+  2. Move the files to your Pi:

-    Copy the downloaded/cloned files to the root your web server.
-    For Raspberry Pi, the default location is **/var/www/html/**

-  3. Test the web server:
+    Move the files to the directory where you want the application to run.
+Make sure you have write permission in that directory.
+(For ex. ~/BedSidePi/)

+  3. Install dependencies:

+    Open terminal and set your current working directory as the directory chosen above.

+    For example

+        cd ~/BedSidePi

+    Once the current directory has been set, run the following command:

+        npm install

-    Go to http://localhost/ on a broswer in your Pi.
-You should see the clock working and the weather set to their default values.
+    You should see the dependencies install to the working directory.

-  4. If you want notification mirroring, ensure that PHP scripts have write permission:

 ####3.
 Setting up weather (or removing it)

   * Setting up weather:
     1. Grab the API key from [darksky.net/dev](https://darksky.net/dev/)
-    2. Open [get-weather.php](get-weather.php) on your web server
+    2. Open [modules/prefs.js](modules/prefs.js) on your Pi
-    3. Copy the API key from [darksky.net/dev](https://darksky.net/dev/) to **$apiKey**
+    3. Copy the API key from [darksky.net/dev](https://darksky.net/dev/) to **apiKey** (Note: Enclose in single quotes)
-    4. Set **$latlng** to your latitude and longitude
+    4. Set **latlng** to your latitude and longitude
-    5. (Optional) Open [js/script.js](js/script.js) on your web server and set the refresh interval
+    5. (Optional) Open [assets/js/script.js](assets/js/script.js) on your web server and set the refresh interval

   * Removing weather:
-    1. Open [index.html](index.html) on your web server
+    1. Open [views/index.html](views/index.html) on your web server
     2. Comment out the div which contains weather information
-    3. Open [js/script.js](js/script.js) on your web server
+    3. Open [assets/js/script.js](assets/js/script.js) on your web server
-    4. Follow the comments at line 54
+    4. Follow the comments at line 60

 ####4.
 Setting up Notification Mirroring (or removing it)